-In a large dutch oven or heavy pot, heat oil over high heat, add mushrooms and pearl onions, sear until they begin to take on a little coloring, about 3 to 4 minutes.
-Carefully remove from pot and set aside.
+In a large dutch oven or heavy pot, heat 1 tablespoon oil over medium-high heat, add mushrooms and pearl onions, sear until they begin to take on a little coloring, about 3 to 4 minutes.

-Reduce heat to medium, add one tablespoon of oil.
-Add the carrots, onions, thyme, salt and pepper, saute for 5 to 7 minutes, stirring occasionally, until onions are lightly browned.
-Toss in the garlic and cook for another minute.
+Reduce heat to medium, add the carrots, onions, garlic, thyme, salt and pepper, saute for 5 to 7 minutes, stirring occasionally, until onions are lightly browned.

 In a small bowl, mix together the remaining tablespoon oil, or water, with flour to make a paste, stir into the stew.
 Simmer for 10 minutes.
 If the sauce is too thin, boil it down to the right consistency.
 Season to taste.